 Related Article: Where Are Tesla Cars Made?

 Toyota, despite being a Japanese brand, assembles many vehicles in the US, which makes them worthy of your support.
 They give an estimated 27,000 Americans manufacturing jobs.
-Part of the reason for this may come from the fact that Toyota’s biggest market is the United States, and their vehicle sales here account for an estimated 25 percent of its global sales.
-Despite being the leading automaker in Japan, the country has around one-third the population of the United States.
+Part of the reason for this may come from the fact that Toyota’s biggest market is the United States, and its vehicle sales here account for an estimated 25 percent of its global sales.
+Despite being the leading automaker in Japan, the country has around one-third of the population of the United States.